luisjavierjn/stakater-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

-# Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 # Dockerfile

 Everything related to the images and containers was created using Docker Desktop Version 3.3.3 (64133) on Windows.
 The following are the commands for building the image and run a container.